 Cloudera Operational Database is powered by Apache HBase and Apache Phoenix.
-In Cloudera Operational Database, you use Apache HBase as a datastore with HDFS providing the storage infrastructure.
+In Cloudera Operational Database, you use Apache HBase as a datastore with HDFS and/or S3 providing the storage infrastructure.
 You have the choice to either develop applications using one of the native Apache HBase API, or you can use Apache Phoenix for data access.
 Apache Phoenix is a SQL layer that provides a programmatic ANSI SQL interface.
 It works on top of Apache HBase, and it makes it possible to handle data using standard SQL queries and Apache Phoenix commands.
 You can use Cloudera Operational Database in the public cloud or on-premises.
-This overview topic covers information about the on-premises deployment.